Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

 * Latest developments and essential information

+Police expect a "greater number of businesses to be trading" under alert level 3 - and officers will focus their attentions on deliberate rulebreakers, says Police Commissioner Andrew Coster.

-The Government will later this week provide much-anticipated details on what New Zealand can expect when the country goes back into alert level 3, Prime Minister Jacinda Ardern says.
+The Government will this week provide much-anticipated details on what New Zealand can expect when the country goes back into alert level 3, Prime Minister Jacinda Ardern says.

 And she appears determined to avoid the messy, conflicting statements that left many Kiwis confused when the country went into lockdown almost three weeks ago.